 I travel, I write, I take photos.
 And I’m constantly relived the Internet has 0 calories.

 South African by birth.
 Canadian at heart.
-And currently living in Melbourne, Australia.
+And currently living in Toronto, Canada.
 I believe in daring to live the life you dreamt of, which means I quit my cushy, high finance job in Toronto to travel the world and see where life took me.
 Cheese has always held a special place in my heart, fine! and on my hips, which meant running my three full marathons was a really big feat.
 I’ve also hiked to Base Camp Mt.
 Everest, and explored the vibrant culture, temples and beaches of Southeast Asia.
 Bungee jumped in New Zealand was still my biggest leap of faith, but I’ve been lucky enough to counteract that with whale watching in Perth, or yachting in Australia’s stunning Whitsunday Islands.

 This spring I’ll head home via Paris and London, to (finally) settle down, and figure out what’s next.
 Scary stuff!